Mustafa-muftah/YouTube/README.md

 To start the app run "yarn dev"

--- The app this not totally finised or in the perfect shape due to lack of time.
+-- The app this not totally finised or in the perfect shape due to lack of time , Tests and enhancements need to be done.

 This is a small web app smiliar to youtube and its functionalities as search and filter consuming data from Youtube Api/V3 .